Songkran in Bangkok. Is it safe for kids?

 But this time was a bit different.
 This was Songkran, the Thai New Year Festival.

 We’ve been travelling in Thailand during two other Songkrans.
 One was in 2004, pre-kids, when we met up with friends on Koh Phangan.
 That time we couldn’t drag ourselves away from gin and tonics by the pool so saw nothing.
-The second was two years ago on Koh Lanta, with the kids.
+The second was two years ago on Koh Lanta, our first Songkran with kids.
 We were squirted once by a water pistol toting moped driver.
 That was it.
 Not very scary or exciting.

 Not much to this Songkran malarkey, is there?